tjfontaine/cloudnative/observability-and-analysis/logging/efk-stack-introduction/log-like-you-mean-it/Readme.md

 Follow [the EFK quickstart guide](http://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/oke-full/index.html) for help creating a Kubernetes cluster with OKE and read this [article](quickstart.md) for getting Helm set up on your cluster.

-The first step is to modify our Elasticsearch Helm chart template to fit your environment.
+The first step is to modify our Helm chart template to fit your environment.
 We can do so by making our stateful set deployment complete with a volume claim that will be fulfilled by an OCI block volume.
 Here is the template that we will use: